LithiumHosting/apiscp-whmcs/README.md

 This is meant to be free for the benefit of the community.
 Help us by improving with Pull Requests!

 ## Contributing
 Submit a PR and have fun!
+I am a developer by hobby, not profession so don't judge me and I won't judge you :P

+## Need Help?
+Join us in the [ApisCP Discord](https://discord.gg/5bQr3Dm) in the #whmcs channel!